PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 ### B) Mock Assessment 2
- Create an .pbix file called "LinearRegressionMockAssessment" and save it to your the GitHUb.
+ Create an .pbix file called "LinearRegressionDatalabPreparation" and save it to your the GitHUb.

 Now we're going to try to develop some analyses we can apply on our SDG Indicator dataset: preferably the data you use for your own project.
 1. Formulate and justify a linear regression analysis in less than 150 words.
 So, we're only asking you for a comment regarding this one.